It begins with finding a long, smooth, straight road to practice on.

 2. Start pedalling

-The trick lies in getting up enough speed to keep some stability and picking a high enough gear that you’ve got something to push against.
+The trick to riding no-handed lies in getting up enough speed to keep some stability and picking a high enough gear that you’ve got something to push against.

 3. Get your body weight back